ReactorNetwork/ic-alloy/README.md

 >
 > For demos and documentation on how to use the ICP adaption of Alloy, see <https://github.com/ic-alloy>

-# Alloy
+# Alloy for the Internet Computer

-Alloy connects applications to blockchains.
+`ic-alloy` connects Rust ICP canisters to EVM blockchains.

 Alloy is a rewrite of [`ethers-rs`] from the ground up, with exciting new features, high performance, and excellent [docs](https://docs.rs/alloy).

 We also have a [book](https://alloy.rs/) on all things Alloy and many [examples](https://github.com/alloy-rs/examples) to help you get started.